 The SuperWASP all-sky survey is the most successful ground-based search for transiting exoplanets, having discovered more than 150 hot Jupiters.
 Not only has it discovered numerous exoplanets, but it has also produced an archive of more than 30 million high cadence light curves.
 Approximately 1 million such light curves have detectable photometric periodicities on time-scales from hours to years.
 Previous work has utilised this archive to investigate stellar evolution, with a focus on eclipsing binaries and stellar multiplicity.

-In a serendipitous discovery, we have identified >20 candidate near-contact red giant eclipsing binary stars, a configuration not previously known.
-We are conducting a year-long campaign of photometric and spectroscopic follow-up to characterise and model these candidate binaries.
+In a serendipitous discovery, we identified ~30 candidate near-contact red giant eclipsing binary stars, a configuration not previously known.
+We have conducted a campaign of photometric and spectroscopic follow-up to characterise these candidate binaries, and I am now working on modelling these systems to understand the merger timescales of such binaries.

 Astronomy, astrophysics, stellar formation and evolution.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.

 Explore our qualifications and courses by requesting one of our prospectuses today.Request prospectus